caffeine-suite/caffeine-script/README.md

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.

-CaffeineScript is a lean, high-level programming language that compiles to JavaScript that is inspired by CoffeeScript, Ruby and ES6.
+CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters.
+It is a lean, high-level language that compiles to JavaScript.
+It is inspired by CoffeeScript, Ruby and ES6.

 #### Motivation

 I'm making this language for me, much as Matz did with Ruby.
 If you agree with the philosophy behind the language, maybe it's for you too.

+All my projects are in CoffeeScript.
+At last count I am maintaining almost 1700 coffee files.
+It's a great language, but I want more.
+I've been accumultating notes on how to make a better high-level language for Javascript since 2013.
+I now have over 200 notes.
+Most of them are coming to frutition in CaffeineScript.

+Really, they all come down to one thing:

+* **maximize programmer (my) productivity**

+With a few common themes:

+- minimize tokens
+- maximize use of blocks / minimize tokens which need matching
+- minimize refactor effort
+- npm / CommonJs integration
+- If a syntax error has a reasonable, obvious interpretation, maybe it should be supported rather than be a syntax error.

 #### Wiki